Renovating Your Home? Here’s What You Need To Know

 In Canada, summer is synonymous with construction—both in our streets, and in our homes.
 The nice weather makes summer the opportune time to replace your windows, install a pool, or repair your roof.

-A recent study showed that 74% of Canadians don’t bother asking for licenses when hiring a contractor, while 56% are under the wrong impression that their Home and Auto Insurance policy will cover accidents.
+A recent study showed that 74% of Canadians don’t bother asking for licenses when hiring a contractor, while 56% are under the wrong impression that their Home & Auto Insurance policy will cover accidents.

 Since we’re in high season for renovations, we want to make sure that you’re aware of the potential risks you face when it comes to home improvement projects.